docker-for-data-science/docker-for-data-science-tutorial/README.md

 1. Download [VirtualBox for Windows Hosts](https://www.virtualbox.org/wiki/Downloads).

-2. Download VirtualBox image containing all required files and containers.
+2. [Download VirtualBox image](https://s3.us-east-2.amazonaws.com/docker-for-data-science/docker-for-data-science.ova) containing all required files and containers.
 We also have USB sticks containing these images to reduce strain on the conference WiFi.

-3. Open VirtualBox Manager
+3. Open VirtualBox Manager.

-4. Click New

-5. Enter name: `docker-for-data-science`

-6. Select OS: `Linux`

-7. Select Version: `Arch Linux (64-bit)`

-8. Select Memory: `2048 MB`

-9. For hard disk, you will need to put at the image you downloaded in Step 2.
+4. File > Import Applicance > point to the file you just downloaded.
+Import it in.

-10. Double-click VM to start an instance.
+5. Double-click VM to start an instance.

-11. Login: `osboxes` | Password: `osboxes.org` | Root password: `osboxes.org`
+6. Login: `osboxes` | Password: `osboxes.org` | Root password: `osboxes.org`

-Talk about how it is set up for files and what not, they'll need to do a git pull and they are done
+The image you download contains images as well as repositories that were cloned to `~/docker-for-data-science`.

+7. Update cloned repos by going into each folder and doing a `git pull`.

 ### Step 2: Clone Git Repositories